-My reflections last issue on experimental replicability prompted some further thoughts on the subject.
-In particular, I wondered to what extent we should consider scientific expertise to be an art, or something more like a gift than a skill.
-In that previous Editorial I criticized a familiar view expressed as follows by Karl Popper: "Any empirical scientific statement can be presented (by describing experimental arrangement, etc.) in such a way that anyone who has learned the relevant techniques can test it" (Popper 1959:99, emphasis added).
-I noted that given the inevitable differences between original experiments and replication attempts-magnified in the behavioral sciences by many additional kinds of potentially relevant variables (such as well-documented experimenter effects), it may be unreasonable to expect success when replication attempts are conducted by someone other than the original experimenter.
-What I want to consider more closely now are the related questions: What are the relevant techniques?
+Philosopher Karl Popper notoriously once wrote: "Any empirical scientific statement can be presented (by describing experimental arrangement, etc.) in such a way that anyone who has learned the relevant techniques can test it" (Popper 1959/2002:99, emphasis added).
+In my Editorial last issue, I noted that given the inevitable differences between original experiments and replication attempts-magnified in the behavioral sciences (and parapsychology) by many additional kinds of potentially relevant variables (such as well-documented experimenter effects), it may be unreasonable to expect success when replication attempts are conducted by someone other than the original experimenter.
+That point is relatively familiar.
+What I want to consider more closely now are the less familiar, related questions: What are the relevant techniques?
 Can they be captured and conveyed by a mere list of procedures, like a recipe for baking bread?
-To what extent can these techniques even be learned?
+And in particular: To what extent can these techniques even be learned?

 When we consider what makes a good physician, psychiatrist, or clinical psychologist, we recognize that a key requirement is something that no mere recipe can capture adequately and that can't easily be taught (if it can be taught at all)-namely, having a "nose" so to speak for what matters-e.g., diagnostically relevant clues.
 Granted, education can help point one in the right direction, but it can't turn just anyone into a great diagnostician, or a great detective, any more than it can turn just anyone into a great human being.
-Indeed, one would think that another key requirement of these professions is the ability to relate successfully to others-that is, to have the kind and degree of sensitivity, empathy, or whatever exactly is needed, to understand what others are saying (e.g., to know what's behind their words), to know when they're dissembling or withholding information, to make them feel comfortable, supported, etc. And that, too, is something that's very difficult to teach (if it can be taught at all).
+Indeed, one would think that another key requirement of these professions is the ability to relate successfully to others-that is, to have the kind and degree of sensitivity, empathy, or whatever exactly is needed, to understand what others are saying (e.g., to know what's behind their words), to know when they're dissembling or withholding information, to make them feel comfortable, supported, etc. And that, too, is something that's very difficult to teach, if it can be taught at all.
 Very likely, it requires native aptitudes that people simply either have or lack-the qualities in virtue of which some are especially good in relating to other people.
 To think that these qualities can be acquired merely through education is as foolish as thinking that through formal education alone one can learn to be compassionate, courageous, or witty-or more generally, that one can change deep features of one's character.
 Similarly, it would be astonishing (if not miraculous) if scientific expertise generally and experimental expertise specifically (perhaps especially in the biological and behavioral sciences) didn't likewise require certain aptitudes or native capacities with which only some are fortunately endowed.
 And that may also include having a nose for what matters.

 Although this bit of commonsense wisdom may frequently be overlooked, it's hardly a new observation.
 Perhaps the origins trace back as far as Plato's Republic.
 Plato was concerned with (among other things) what human excellence amounted to, and he noted that this must be answered relative to the different roles that a person can fulfill-for example, that of a teacher, parent, musician, military commander, boxer.
 A person isn't simply excellent simpliciter.
-That's why we can say that someone (for example) is a good teacher but a lousy parent.
+That's why we can say that someone (for example) is a good musician but a lousy parent.
 Plato also noted that we can evaluate someone qua (i.e. in the capacity of a) person-along some kind of moral dimension.
-Indeed, we can say that someone is a good person but a terrible teacher (an all too common phenomenon, in fact), or a good military commander but a lousy human being.
+Indeed, we can say that someone is a good person but a terrible teacher (an all too common phenomenon, in fact), or a good computer technician but a rotten human being.